boolder-org/boolder-data/README.md

 A topo is a photo of a problem, identified by a unique id (`topo_id`).

-The actual photos are stored in the `topos` folder.
+The actual photos are stored in the `topos` folder, with a resolution of 800x600.

+Note: higher resolutions photos will be available in the future.

 ### Line